 You must enter into a legally binding grant agreement with the Commonwealth.
 We will offer successful applicants a Commonwealth Simple Grant Agreement or a Letter of Agreement for this grant opportunity.

-We use two types of grant agreements for this grant opportunity.
-Our selection will depend on the associated risks and complexity of your grant activity.
+Our selection will depend on the associated risks, value and complexity of your grant activity.